Frequently Asked Questions

-What is the maximum penalty for a crime in Round Rock?
+What is the maximum penalty for a crime in Williamson County?

 The sentence that you can receive if convicted of a crime depends on the severity of the offense.
 There are five different categories of felony, each with its own maximum sentence as follows: